 - Large Business Requirements: Small Business Subcontracting Plan if applicable.

 - Service Offerings: At least 2 project experiences for each service on GSA.

-- If offering products the offeror must be able to certify that the products are TAA Compliant and manufactured in a designated country.
+- Product Offerings: Certification that products are TAA Compliant and manufactured in a designated country.

-- An officer of the company has or can obtain a digital certificate, on their computer, for signatures and contract negotiations.
+- Digital Certificate: Obtainable by an officer of the company for signatures and negotiations.